 A Role Mapping Policy can also be used to prevent specific users from being assigned an Application Role.
 Consider the following Role Mapping Policy definition:

-DENY the Customers group application role GoldCircle if the account balance is less then $10,000
+DENY the Customers group the application role GoldCircle if the account balance is less then $10,000

 This policy denies the